 The first goal in an active twist can be to turn your ribcage relative to your pelvis.

 For seated twist have your hands together in prayer and keep your hands in front of your sternum.
 Twisting to the right focus for a few breaths on pulling the right side of your ribcage rearwards.
 Then focus on pulling the left side of your ribcage forwards.

-Try pressing your left foot down into the floor so that your left gluteus maximus activates then try to deepen the stretch while keeping your glute activated.
+Try pressing your left foot down into the floor so that your left gluteus maximus activates then try to deepen the stretch while keeping it activated.

-You can try the same thing in Twisting triangle.
+You can try the same thing in parivrtta trikonasana (revolved triangle).
 Start with your hand on the floor.
 Turning to the right you can activate your left gluteus maximus to help deepen your twist.
 Use your left arm against the floor to help.
 Then relax the arm and lift the hand.
 Keep your butt active and try to use your abs to deepen the twist.

 Moving to the floor, in prone twist, you have the option of trying to relax into the twist, using gravity to help turn your ribcage.
 To ease the possibility of neck strain start with your head turned in the same direction as your legs.
 Use your arms to help turn your ribcage.
 Or use your abs and intercostals.
 Or use both sets of muscles together.
 To resist the stretch press your bottom knee into the floor, as if trying to turn your pelvis in the opposite direction to your ribcage.

 Turning to the right try to lift the right side of your ribcage.
 Press the left side of your ribcage down.
 Once you've turned your ribcage far enough, then also turn your head in the direction of twist, so long as your neck stays comfortable that is.